paramraghavan/graphDB/advanced/sttm/sttm-magic.md

 First step extract all the distinct table names and generate a source to target mapping csv file for the tables .

 Can we create  node and edge files for aws neptune, node label same as table name and edge label to-target

+Create  a complete solution for source to taget mapping